Gimmeapill/xruncounter/README.md

 - to run a test for multiple Core CPU, run: ./xruncounter -m
 - to run a Stress Test (multiple Core test with slowly growing DSP load)
     - run: ./xruncounter -s

-    ! be careful with that one, please note the next option before things turn critical !
+    Be careful with that one, please note the next option before things turn critical !
 - to quit a test before it's over, press `ctrl + c`